deeplearning4j/deeplearning4j/eigenvector.md

 Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-component lines to the variance of the data.

 *Eigenvalues*, another term you will encounter, are simply the coefficients attached to eigenvectors, which give the axes magnitude.
 In this case, they are the measure of the data's covariance.
+By ordering your eigenvectors by eigenvalue, highest to lowest, you get the principal components in order of significance.

 For a 2 x 2 matrix, a covariance matrix might look like this: